Breaking News | I’m already preparing for work — Biden

 “But never forget, the tallies aren’t just numbers.
 They represent votes and voters, men and women who exercised their fundamental right to have their voice heard,” he said.

-As of the time of filling this report, Biden was ahead with 264 electoral college votes against Trump’s 214, according to the Associated Press tally.
+As of the time of filing this report, Mr Biden was ahead with 264 electoral college votes against Trump’s 214, according to the Associated Press tally.

-Trump has remained defiant, warning Biden in a tweet not to “wrongfully claim” victory.
+But President Trump has remained defiant, warning Mr Biden in a tweet not to “wrongfully claim” victory.

 Comments